BadgePiratesLLC/badgepiratesllc.github.io/_posts/2019-11-5-BsidesCHS-SOA-Assembly.md

 ---
 layout: post
-title: Bsides CHS SAO Assembly
+title: Bsides Charleston SAO Assembly
 ---

 So you have acquired one of the Bsides Charleston Lock SAO's and discovered its just a kit and are wondering now what do you do?
 Fear not, we have your back.
 We will assume you have basic soldering skills.